sloppycoder/atlassian-dockers/README.md

 |  Bamboo    									   | BASE_URL/bamboo     |
 |  Fisheye (optional, not started by default)      | BASE_URL/fisheye    |

-To use the postgres database, use postgres as host name, postgres as username and password as passord.
+To use the postgres database, use __db__ as host name, postgres as username and password as passord.
+Database name is same as application name, e.g jira, stash, bamboo, fisheye.

+### Known issues
+1. Seems to have issue with Docker 1.8.1 with boot2docker image in OS X Yosemite.
+Though things work fine in Docker 1.6.2 on Amazon linux.

 ### Test with boot2docker, Amazon EC2 instance and Google Compute Enginge